gsd79/Workout-Buddy/README.md

 # Workout-Buddy

 ## Description
-Fitness for everyone!
-Keep your routine organized by tracking your workouts and progress throughout your journey
+Keep your routine organized by tracking your workouts and progress throughout your fitness journey.

 ## Live Links
 https://fitness-trainer-buddy.herokuapp.com/